MatiasOB/MatiasOB/README.md

 - [Covid-19 Dashboard](https://matiasob-data-sc-streamlit-appsdashboard-examplecovid-19-4i3hf3.streamlit.app/) - This App proves a very basic dashboard to track covid-19 data from various countries.

 I have several other projects, but the ones i'm showing here are deployed on Streamlit Cloud, which makes it easier to showcase them.
-Feel free to also check out my   [Kaggle Account](https://www.kaggle.com/matiasob) or some of the public repositories in my github account.
+Feel free to also check out my   [Kaggle Account](https://www.kaggle.com/matiasob) or some of the public repositories in my github.

 ## Education